September 30, 2022

 Product, to its credit, makes a stronger case.
 And perhaps you’re convinced it can still prevail in the end – that a classic “build it and they will come” mindset is where to draw the line.
-As a home builder or community developer, this may literally be your strategy.
+This may be your strategy as a home builder or community developer, but in today’s post-Covid world, it is unlikely to work without an emotional connection or experience.

-Now, we won’t for a second denigrate the importance of developing great products (read: homes), but to focus on product without first developing your brand and your market is to sit down at the table without the table stakes.
+We won’t denigrate the importance of developing great products (read: homes), but to focus on the product without first developing your brand and your market is to sit down at the table without the table stakes.

 The trouble with real estate branding

-If you are a home builder or developer, you’re tasked with getting over a few extra hurdles other industries don’t face to the same degree.
+Home builders and developers are tasked with overcoming a few extra hurdles other industries don’t face to the same degree.

-For one, the purchase of a home happens far less frequently than with other goods and services.
-When it does happen, it’s often the largest purchase most people will ever make, and as such, comes loaded with hassle, expectations – and of course – a downpour of both positive and negative emotion.
+For one, homes are purchased less frequently than other goods and services.
+And homes are typically the largest purchase most people ever make.
+It comes loaded with the hassle, expectations and a downpour of positive and negative emotions.

-The issue here is that given the lack of purchase frequency, builders are afforded little opportunity to engage with customers over time, while fostering brand loyalty through touchpoint after touchpoint.
-More often than not, it’s a one-and-done engagement.
+The issue here is that given the lack of purchase frequency, builders are afforded little opportunity to engage with customers over time while fostering brand loyalty through touchpoint after touchpoint.
+Often, it’s a one-and-done engagement.

-The workaround is to search for what makes you unique, and communicate that message consistently during the few touchpoints you are given.
-Of course, this is how you earn the sale, but it’s also how you earn a better relationship with customers and turn them into advocates for your brand.
+The workaround is to search for what makes your company unique and communicate that message consistently during your few touchpoints.
+Of course, this is how you earn the sale, but it’s also how you create a better relationship with customers and turn them into advocates for your brand.

 Home builders are seen as generic.
-Very few consumers fantasize about purchasing from a particular builder in the way they fantasize about driving a particular car.
+Very few consumers fantasize about purchasing from a particular builder in the way they fantasize about driving a specific car model.
 For whatever reason, the real estate landscape has a baked-in chasm between product and brand, and few builders know how to bridge it.

 Why?
 Well, perhaps they haven’t fully realized they can bridge it.
-And this makes sense, because often, the extent of brand and market research is to look around and observe what competitors are doing – and then set aim on doing just a little better.
-In this dynamic, you can imagine how quickly strategy would start to stagnate and fall behind the curve.
+And this makes sense because often, the extent of brand and market research is to look around and observe what competitors are doing – and then aim at doing just a little better.
+In this dynamic, you can imagine how quickly strategy starts to stagnate and fall behind the curve.

-The point is: now is the time to move up to a higher level – one where customers not only have more awareness of your brand, but they are shown what makes your brand different.
-They are shown what makes your brand right for them.
+Now is the time to move up to a higher level, where customers have more awareness of your brand and see what makes it different and suitable for them.

 Logic, through products and price, can persuade them.
 But again, emotion – shaped by your brand – will motivate them.